mahpat16/rtd-api-doc/docs/source/developer.rst

 inference APIs supported by Tiyaro in multiple languages.
 The samples are all self explanatory and are organized by the various Model Types.

-Here is an example from the repo that invokes an image-object-detection model with a local image that is converted to the base64 format as expected by this API
+Here is a python example from the repo that invokes an image-object-detection model with a local image that is converted to the base64 format as expected by this API

 .. code-block:: python